psychemedia/storytelling-notes/and-the-girl-played-on.md

 V

 It was only a few weeks before the Wolf appeared again, but they had been happy weeks.
+A lot had happened in those short weeks.

 This time, Renelde was spinning flax, not hemp.